sjswitzer/SchemeJS/notes.md

 ## Future Work

 I have designs for a non-recursive interpreter and tail-call-optimization in both the interpretrer and compiler.

-It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the thought that a non-recursive interpreter would make "yield" pretty straightforward.
+It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the sense that a non-recursive interpreter would make "yield" pretty straightforward.
 Compiling it would require a different compilation approach, I suspect.
-Probably transform the Scheme into a series of continuations and compile those the usual waay.
+Probably transform the Scheme into a series of continuations and compile those the usual way.